No Room Rent Capping | No Medical Check-up up to 55yrs | Tax Benefit up to Rs.75,000 | Buy Health Insurance starting @ ₹160 pm Check Plans

 Calories in Common Food Items with Tofu

-Like paneer, tofu can also be used in a number of dishes and consumed in different ways.
-If you want to include tofu in your diet, you may, no doubt, look at new recipes to try.
-And it’s always a good idea to also be aware of the calories in the foods you eat.
+Similar to paneer, tofu can also be used in a number of dishes and consumed in different ways.
+If you want to include tofu in your diet, you can look at new recipes to try.
+Moreover, it’s always a good idea to also be aware of the calories in the foods you eat.
 So, here is a closer look at the calories in some of the common food items made with tofu.

 Food items containing tofu